-Although you probably won’t be living a champagne and caviar lifestyle on your salary, it is possible to save, plus, with Thailand’s central location in SE Asia, traveling around is super easy!
+Although you probably won’t be living a champagne and caviar lifestyle on your salary, it is possible to save, plus, with Thailand’s central location in SE Asia, it’s really the ideal travel job.

 Before I go into the nitty-gritty, here are some pros and cons of teaching English in Thailand.

 Pros | Why you NEED to Teach in Thailand

 - No Degree Needed: While having a bachelor’s degree is becoming more and more essential these days, and many agencies and schools require you to have one, teaching English in Thailand is possible without a degree.
 Just be prepared to look a lot harder!